 - Biofeedback.
 Biofeedback may improve your headaches by helping you monitor how your body responds to stress.
 It may help with both tension headaches and migraines, but doctors aren’t exactly sure why.

-- Butterbur: This herb can lower the number of migraines you have and make the headaches less severe.
-Supplements can help, but they might cause belching and other mild tummy troubles.
+- Butterbur: An extract made from the rhizome or underground stem of this plant may lower the number of migraines you have and make the headaches less severe.
+Side effects may include belching and other mild tummy troubles..
 Be sure to look for supplements that are free from pyrrolizidine alkaloids, which are known to cause liver damage and cancer.

 - Coenzyme Q10: This antioxidant, available as a supplement, may help prevent headaches.

-- Feverfew: This herb can prevent migraines, but supplements can cause aches, pains, and mouth sores.
+- Feverfew: This herb may prevent migraines, but supplements can cause aches, pains, and mouth sores.